 Thinking of buying a second home?
-A guide to stamp duty changes
+A guide to stamp duty for future landlords

 Ten key points to consider when buying a second home for your own use or as a buy-to-let investment

 To buy-to-let or not to buy-to-let, that is a difficult question!
 It can be quite a conundrum for people with capital to invest who are dithering between the stock market or bricks and mortar.